awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.UTLMAIL.md

 The following are some limitations to using UTL\_MAIL:
 + UTL\_MAIL does not support Transport Layer Security \(TLS\) and therefore emails are not encrypted\.

-  To connect securely to remote SSL/TLS resources by creating and uploading custom Oracle wallets, follow the instructions in [ Provisioning Oracle Wallets and Accessing SSL/TLS\-Based Endpoints on Amazon RDS for Oracle](https://d1.awsstatic.com/whitepapers/provisioning-oracle-wallets-on-amazon-rds.pdf)\.
+  To connect securely to remote SSL/TLS resources by creating and uploading custom Oracle wallets, follow the instructions in [Using utl\_http, utl\_tcp, and utl\_smtp with an Oracle DB Instance](CHAP_Oracle.md#Oracle.Concepts.ONA)\.

   The specific certificates that are required for your wallet vary by service\.
 For AWS services, these can typically be found in the [Amazon Trust Services Repository](https://www.amazontrust.com/repository/)\.
 + UTL\_MAIL does not support authentication with SMTP servers\.